argoproj/argo-events/api/event-source.md

 <p>

-NATSEventSource refers to event-source for NATS related events
+NATSEventsSource refers to event-source for NATS related events

 </p>